Nemra520/Beyond_BLCVFS/README.md

 **Remember: Delete this within 24 hours.**

 A high-performance tool for mounting and extracting game resource packages from Arknights: Endfield (BLC format).
+Mounting 260,000 files of 50GB only takes 1 second

 ## ⚠️ DISCLAIMER